1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: He led the British Bombay column through Sindh to capture Ghazni.

-47. The forced stationing of British troops in Sindh during Afghan war created:
+47. The forced stationing of British troops in Sindh during Afghan war created__________.

 A) Military occupation